fractaldotbox/seele/README.md

 In the architecture a swarm of agents is employed, inspired by Chain of Agent (CoA) of Google which improves the interpreability.

+Community has no direct access to the Agent's environment (or website deployment toolings), with agents fully owning the tools and keys.

-At our demo of autonomous news agency,
+At our demo of autonomous news agency (https://thisweekin.eth.1.w3link.io/),

 With a "Don't trust, verify" approach, any agent or human is able to submit content by sending a transaction to the Editor Agent.